Technology PR firm Content Coms ensures client website isn’t ‘lost in translation’

 However, what of non-native businesses selling into the UK?

 They face similar problems.
 Raw English text provided by a translation agency can sometimes provide too literal a translation; the danger is it may lack the subtleties of English vernacular that Britons take for granted.

 A translation agency is also likely to lack knowledge of the UK market.
 In the complicated low-carbon sector, this can be especially problematic.
 If a business is targeting sector specialists, a translation that lacks market context can make the company seem amateurish.
 It can even limit a business’s visibility on search engines, if the English text simply doesn’t include the right keywords.

-For these reasons, when Priva – an intelligent building controls and irrigation units specialist with its roots in the Netherlands – launched its new and impressive website, it enlisted PR firm Content Communications for assistance.
+For these reasons, when Priva – an intelligent building controls and cloud based controls for healthcare specialist with its roots in the Netherlands – launched its new and impressive website, it enlisted PR firm Content Communications for assistance.